adamalton/django-mass-migration/README.md

 The command also takes the following optional arguments:

-* `--template` - this should be the name of one of the supplied templates in `massmigration/templates`, without the extension, e.g. `--template=mapper`.
+* `--template` - this should be the name of one of the supplied templates in `massmigration/templates/migration_templates`, without the extension, e.g. `--template=mapper`.
 See [Migration Types](#migration-types).

-A file will be created inside a folder called 'migrations' in your app, using the supplied migration name.
+A file will be created inside a folder called 'massmigrations' in your app, using the supplied migration name.
-E.g. `myapp/migrations/001_my_migration.py`.
+E.g. `myapp/massmigrations/001_my_migration.py`.
 This is a blank slate for you to write your migration code in.